-In recent years the 14500 Lithium-ion battery has proudly found its place among its lithium cousins.
-As pictured here, (for comparison) a 14500 lithium cell is identical in shape and size to a standard AA battery.
-But that is where the similarities end.
+With the introduction of LED flashlights for example, the 14500 lithium battery has proudly placed itself among its prestigious lithium cousins.
+As pictured (for comparison) a 14500 lithium cell is identical in shape and size to a standard AA battery.
+But that’s where the similarities end.

 - All standard alkaline batteries are 1.5 volts.
-Most lithium batteries (incl. the 14500 lithium battery) are 3.7 volts.
-That’s a major difference!
+Most lithium batteries (incl. the 14500) are 3.7 volts.
+That’s a major difference right there!

 Check Your Voltage!!

-Many, if not most flashlights that run on ONE AA cell, can also accept a 14500 lithium battery.
-MOST flashlights that use TWO AA cells, CANNOT accept 14500 batteries.
-This is because the voltage of the light will typically not go above 4 volts.
-Ergo, ONE 3.7 volt battery is okay, but TWO of them, is TOO MUCH voltage!
-It would physically kill your flashlight to feed it that much power!
+Most flashlights that run on ONE AA cell, can also accept a 14500 lithium battery.
+On the other hand, flashlights that use TWO AA cells, CANNOT accept 14500 batteries.
+This is due to the voltage limitation of the light, which typically will have a limit of 4 volts.
+Therefore, ONE 3.7 volt battery is okay, but TWO of them, at 7.4 volts is too much voltage!
+It would physically kill the flashlight to feed it that much power!

 Sometimes, using a 14500 battery in a flashlight can cause it to become unusually hot.
-Caution is advised in that case, even though many flashlights have protective measures at dealing with LED generated heat.
+Caution is advised in that case, even though many flashlights have protective measures at dealing with excessive heat.
 Try to make sure the device you’re powering can handle voltages over 1.5, or the extra power could cause irreversible damage.
-When using Lithium-ion batteries it’s very important to know how to handle them, and to be aware of the possible dangers… such as added heat.
-This post talks about handling lithium cells safely.

-For purchasing options of 14500 batteries on Amazon; click here!
+For purchasing options of 14500 batteries from Banggood.com; click here!